systemetric/robocon-website/README.md

 actionText: Learn More
 actionLink: /about/
 titleText: I want to be...
 footer: © Hills Road Sixth Form College | Don't Walk.
-Do The Robot!
+Do The Robot
 ---

 <div class="features">